se-rwth/se-rwth.github.io/_pages/research/Robotics.md

 ## Capability-Based Robotics Architectures

-Although the costs for robotics hardware and software decrease, deploying a successful robotics application still requires tremendous effort.
+Although, the costs for robotics hardware and software decrease, deploying a successful robotics application still requires tremendous effort.
 While various challenging issues for service robotics have been solved to a degree where their deployment is possible, integration of